-Like Honda, Yamaha know a thing or two about scooters.
+Like Honda, Yamaha knows a thing or two about scooters.
 As the manufacturer of some of the world’s favorite scooter models such as the Exciter and Nouvo, Yamaha know exactly what the modern American customer needs.
-Since the USA isn’t close to being Yamaha’s biggest scooter market, they’ve only got a limited range of scooters for sale – but they’re all pretty good urban movers.
-If you’re looking for models like the aforementioned Exciter and Nouvo, then prepare to be disappointed because we don’t get those over here – but we do get even more exciting models instead.
+Since the USA isn’t close to being Yamaha’s biggest scooter market, they’ve only got a limited range of gas scooters for sale – but they’re all pretty good urban movers.
+If you’re looking for models like the aforementioned Exciter and Nouvo, then prepare to be disappointed because we don’t get those over here – but we do get even more exciting street legal gas powered models instead.

 The Yamaha Zuma 50F & FX

 The Yamaha Zuma 50 actually comes in two different flavors to suit two very different types of riders, but we’ll have a look at what they both have in common before examining their differences.
 Both models comes powered by the same compact and sporty liquid-cooled, 49cc engine that offers an unexpectedly powerful ride experience, complete with an ultra-reliable and low maintenance nature.
 An electric start comes as standard, along with a pretty decent fuel economy of around 13 miles per gallon, thanks to the cool fuel injection system.
 Both also come with essentially the same rolling chassis.
 The bodywork is the only obvious difference, with the FX having a sportier look than it’s more utilitarian styled brother, and the fact that the FX only has a single headlight rather than the F’s dual lamp arrangement.
 Both are pretty cool though.
 Yamaha also make no distinction between the models in price, since both scooters are chalked up with a $2,599 MSRP.